 The module-specific site on Moodle provides students with access to the module learning materials and online reading list (containing both essential and recommended readings), and additional resources including supplementary exercises and optional lecture recordings (where appropriate).
 All materials posted up on Moodle areas, including computer-based sessions, have been made accessible where possible.
 The LSHTM Moodle has been made accessible to the widest possible audience, using a VLE that allows for up to 300% zoom, permits navigation via keyboard and use of speech recognition software, and that allows listening through a screen reader.
-For students with special needs, reasonable adjustments and support can be arranged - details and how to request support can be found on the University of London Worldwide website at https://london.ac.uk/applications/how-it-works/inclusive-practice-access-arrangements
+For students with special needs, reasonable adjustments and support can be arranged - details and how to request support can be found on the University of London website.